Social structure: Origin and development of structures

 Ethnography has contributed to understandings about social structure by revealing local practices and customs that differ from Western practices of hierarchy and economic power in its construction.

-The most thorough account of the evolution of social structure is perhaps provided by structure and agency accounts that allow for a sophisticated analysis of the co-evolution of social structure and human agency, where socialized agents with a degree of autonomy take action in social systems where their action is on the one hand mediated by existing institutional structure and expectations but may, on the other hand, influence or transform that institutional structure.
-In terms of agents of socialization, social structures are slightly influenced by individuals but individuals are more greatly influenced by them.
-Some examples of these agents of socialization are the workplace, family, religion, and school.
-The way these agents of socialization influence your individualism varies on each one however, they all play a big role in your self-identity development.
+Social structures can be influenced by individuals, but individuals are often influenced by agents of socialization (e.g., the workplace, family, religion, and school).
+The way these agents of socialization influence individualism varies on each separate member of society; however, each agent is critical in the development of self-identity.

 Critical implications

 The notion of social structure may mask systematic biases, as it involves many identifiable sub-variables (e.g. gender).
 Some argue that men and women who have otherwise equal qualifications receive different treatment in the workplace because of their gender, which would be termed a "social structural" bias, but other variables (such as time on the job or hours worked) might be masked.
 Modern social structural analysis takes this into account through multivariate analysis and other techniques, but the analytic problem of how to combine various aspects of social life into a whole remains.